visgl/luma.gl/docs/api-reference/core/animation-loop.md

 const animationLoop = new AnimationLoop({
   onInitialize({gl}) {
-    // Keys in the object returned here will be available in onRenderFrame return {
+    // Keys in the object returned here will be available in onRender return {
       clipSpaceQuad: new ClipSpaceQuad({gl, fs: FRAGMENT_SHADER})
     };